aI-lab-glider/nurse-scheduling-solver/README.md

 ## Constraints

  - always at least one nurse
- - during the day at least one worker for each 3 children
+ - during the day, at least one worker for each three children
- - during the night least one worker for each 5 children
+ - during the night, at least one worker for each five children
  - after DN shift 24h off, after PN 16h and after the rest 11h
  - each worker has 35h off once a week (counted from MO to SU)
  - undertime and overtime hours